andypowe11/AWS-Claudia-PingdomBot/README.md

     npm init

-Give your bot a name - e.g. 'awsbot' - and description and put your email address as author.
+Give your bot a name - e.g. 'pingdom' - and description and put your email address as author.
 Leave everything else as is.
 Then install the dependencies with: